cysouw/diathesis/text/c08_infinitive.md

 d. ^* (= Es ist möglich, dass ich von dem Witz empört werde.)
 :::

-**Attested Verbs**
+##### Attested Verbs {.unnumbered}

 Most transitive verbs, though there are interesting exceptions like *empören, langweilen, verärgern, verirren, verwundern*

-**Examples**
+##### Examples {.unnumbered}

 - Ich bezweifele die Lösung.
 Die Lösung lässt sich bezweifeln.

 ### [ NDA | pNA ] *lassen + Infinitiv* Dative reflexive passive (*Erlaubnisrezipientenpassiv*) {#sec:infinitive-lassen-dative-reflexive-anticausative}

 Verbs with both a dative and an accusative, like *schenken* 'to gift' show a parallel passive diathesis to the previous reflexive passive, but now the dative is promoted to nominative subject [@next].
 Semantically this diathesis is rather different from the previous passive, as [@next b] has a clear causative/permissive meaning.
+There seems to be a close connection to the *bekommen + Partizip* passive ([@sec:participles-bekommen-passive]), which lacke the causative/permissive meaning.

 ::: ex
 a.
 Der Verkäufer schenkt mir den Rechner.
 b.
 Ich lasse mir den Rechner schenken (von dem Verkäufer).
+c.
+Ich bekommen den Rechner geschenkt (von dem Verkäufer).
 :::

 This diathesis is also possible with other datives, like possessive datives [@next].